 • Fosteremergence and maintenance of efficient technological core facilities serving the interregional scientific community of life and environmental sciences, in particular by ensuring coordinated development of core facilities or by proposing the grouping of certain core facilities working in the same field.

-• Optimize the use and sharing of amenities and resources.
+• Optimize the use and sharing opportunities, amenities and resources.

 • Contribute to animation and promotion actions for network core facilities.